-As online workers many of the transactions we make are conducted in US dollars.
-Since we then have to convert those dollars to our home currency (in my case Euro), exchange rates play a very important role and should be monitored carefully.
+As online workers, many of the transactions we make are conducted in US dollars.
+Since we then have to convert those dollars into our home currency (in my case Euro), exchange rates play a very important role and should be monitored carefully.

 I recently did some research about exchange rates offered by Maltese banks, when making a USD transfer, which automatically gets converted to Euro upon arrival in your bank account.